LibreCAD/docs/guides/cmdline.rst

 Multi-Command Input
 -------------------

 Command input can be combined and entered on a single line by separating the commands and other input with semicolons.
 Entering ``li;0,0;10..0;0..10;-10..0;c;k`` on the command line will draw a 10 x 10 square.
-A list of commands, separated by a newline (return), can be copied and pasted using **Past multiple commands** from the command line button (lower right corner of the **Command Line Dock**).
+A list of commands, separated by a newline (return), can be copied and pasted using **Paste multiple commands** from the command line button (lower right corner of the **Command Line Dock**).

 Command input can also be loaded from text files.
 Entering the commands and other input into a text file separating each with a newline.
 For example, create a text file and enter the following commands::